Aerojet Rocketdyne (NYSE:AJRD) Trading Up 4.2%

-Several equities analysts have recently commented on AJRD shares.
-JPMorgan Chase & Co. upgraded shares of Aerojet Rocketdyne from a “neutral” rating to an “overweight” rating and boosted their target price for the company from $40.00 to $49.00 in a research report on Thursday.
+A number of equities analysts recently issued reports on AJRD shares.
+Truist Financial lowered their price objective on shares of Aerojet Rocketdyne from $51.00 to $36.00 in a research report on Thursday, February 24th.
+JPMorgan Chase & Co. upgraded shares of Aerojet Rocketdyne from a “neutral” rating to an “overweight” rating and upped their price objective for the stock from $40.00 to $49.00 in a research report on Thursday.
 StockNews.com started coverage on shares of Aerojet Rocketdyne in a research report on Thursday, March 31st.
-They issued a “buy” rating for the company.
-Jefferies Financial Group upgraded shares of Aerojet Rocketdyne from a “hold” rating to a “buy” rating and dropped their target price for the company from $49.00 to $47.00 in a research report on Tuesday, February 8th.
-Finally, Truist Financial dropped their target price on shares of Aerojet Rocketdyne from $51.00 to $36.00 in a research report on Thursday, February 24th.
+They set a “buy” rating for the company.
+Finally, Jefferies Financial Group upgraded shares of Aerojet Rocketdyne from a “hold” rating to a “buy” rating and lowered their price objective for the stock from $49.00 to $47.00 in a research report on Tuesday, February 8th.

 Aerojet Rocketdyne Company Profile (NYSE:AJRD)